fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_internetservicedefinition.html.markdown

 The following arguments are supported:

 * `fosid` - Internet Service application list ID.
 * `entry` - Protocol and port information in an Internet Service entry.
+The structure of `entry` block is documented below.

 The `entry` block supports: